 - Administrator: Complete access to the utnserver Control Center.
-The user can see all pages and change settings. - Read-only user: Very restricted access to the utnserver Control Center.
+The user can see all pages and change settings. - USB Manager: Restricted access to the Control Center.
+The USB Manager can see the start page and there deactivate activated USB devices.
+Furthermore he has access to the USB subpage and can administrate and configure it. - Read-only user: Very restricted access to the utnserver Control Center.
 The user can only see the 'DASHBOARD' page.